Facial Protective Mask: element of personal protective equipment for professional and everyday use

 How to disinfect the protective face mask?

-For the effective operation of face shields, they must be changed or sterilized after each contact with a new patient or after the working day.
-In daily or commercial use, the masks must be carefully disinfected (alcohol diluted to 70% is recommended) or simply soap and water.
+For the effective functioning of face shields, they must be changed or sterilized after each contact with a new patient or after the working day.
+In case of daily or commercial use, the masks must be carefully disinfected (alcohol diluted to 70% is recommended) or simply soap and water.

 What to consider when choosing a face shield?

-The mask mustn’t have porosities since they are the places where bacteria, viruses and other microbes accumulate, which is why the products manufactured with the injection method are a better sanitary barrier than those manufactured with the 3D process.
+It is important that the mask does not have porosities since they are the places where bacteria, viruses and other microbes accumulate, which is why the products manufactured with the injection method are a better health barrier than those manufactured with the 3D method.

-Conveniently, the transparent screen is interchangeable.
-On the one hand, change it when necessary ensures the best protection against microbes.
-On the other hand, it reduces the cost of buying a new mask.
+It is convenient that the transparent screen is interchangeable, since on the one hand changing it when necessary ensures the best protection against microbes and on the other hand it reduces the cost of buying a new mask.

-Screen material: there are several materials within which PET (polypropylene) ensures more excellent resistance, durability and clarity of sight compared.
+Screen material: there are several materials within which PET (polypropylene) ensures greater resistance, durability and clarity of view compared to eg. Acetate.

-The elastic band to adjust the contour of the head can be a textile or rubber element; the latter can be disinfected, while the use of textile elements can even increase the risk of carrying microbes.
+The elastic band to adjust the contour of the head can be a textile or rubber / rubber element, the latter can be disinfected, while the use of textile elements can even increase the risk of transporting microbes.

 In summary, it is essential to emphasize that social distancing and frequent hand washing remains the most important thing to stop the spread of the virus.
-Protective face masks increase protection and prevent asymptomatic people from infecting when working, shopping, or riding public transportation.
+Protective face masks increase protection and can prevent asymptomatic people from unknowingly continuing to infect when working, shopping, or riding public transportation.